LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D2-UseSsecrets.md

 ### Why Use User Secrets?

-User Secrets are ideal for **local development** because:
+The Visual Studio User Secrets feature is ideal for storing secrets (credentials) during local development because:

-- They store sensitive values **outside** your project folder
+- They store sensitive values **outside** your project folder.
-- They are **never committed** to Git
+- They are **never committed** to Git.
-- They are **per‑user** and **per‑project**
+- They are **per‑user** and **per‑project**.
-- ASP.NET Core loads them **automatically in Development**
+- ASP.NET Core loads them **automatically during Development**.
-- They work perfectly on Windows 11 classroom PCs without admin rights
+- They work perfectly on Windows 11 classroom PCs without admin rights.

-For production, you would use environment variables or a secret store like Azure Key Vault—but for development, User Secrets are the cleanest option.
+For production, you would use other strategies, such as *environment variables* or *Azure Key Vault*.

-## How to Use User Secrets
+## How to Use VS User Secrets

 ------